kneeziefbaby/Personal-Website/README.md

 -If your project has a lot of features, consider adding a "Features" section and listing them here.

-# Project Tite:
+# Project Title:

-# Project Desciption:
+# Project Description:

 # Credits: